 In October 2002, a new degree, the Bachelor of Interdisciplinary Studies was approved by the Villanova Board of Trustees.
 This degree is offered in the evening for Villanova adult students.
-As part of this degree, students will choose one of the following majors: General Studies, Information Systems or Leadership Studies.
+As part of this degree, students will choose one of the following majors: General Studies, Information Systems, Leadership Studies or Media & Technology.

-Villanova University also offers the following programs of study for the Bachelor's Degree which may be completed through Part-Time Studies: Accountancy, Business Administration, Computer Science, Education (Secondary Education, Teacher Certification), English, General Arts, History, and Human Services.
+Villanova University also offers the following programs of study for the Bachelor's Degree which may be completed through Part-Time Studies: Accountancy, Business Administration, Computer Science, Education (Secondary Education, Teacher Certification), English, General Arts, History, and Human Services (some Liberal Arts majors may require taking courses in the day time schedule).